 A lot has happened since I wrote “Tynron Glen”.
-If I were writing it now, there would be many changes.
+If I were writing it now, there would be many changes and lots more photos.
 I am posting some things that I would have included.

 First of all, though, is Marian Rochester’s extremely kind review in TDGNHAS 1996 Volume LXXI.
 Just note that I taught French and Latin at Crawfordton and not geography, though geography, especially landscape, is a great love of mine.

 A fantastic article about Tynron Kirk Whisky with great detail is in The Whisky Magazine Issue 52 November 2005, “The Forgotten Blend” by Dave McFadzean.
 Tynron Kirk Whisky was only blended and bottled in Tynron from whisky brought in from elsewhere.
 Wilson stopped producing it in 1918.

 On the same subject, Visit Dunkeld has a very readable article on ” a widow woman at Tynron Kirk who brewed ale in a very small way”, ale meaning whisky, and her encounters with the exciseman, R Burns. ” A widow woman at Tynron Kirk brewed ale in a very small way, chiefly for the people who came to church on Sundays, and to escape licence she left the reckoning to the consciences of her guests.
 Hearing of a new exciseman, she became alarmed, and came in great fear to her neighbour, a Mr. Williamson, a merchant, to ask his advice.
 (James) Williamson, a remarkable gentleman in his way, who by activity and probity had made a great business in an out-of-the-way village, told the old woman to be in no fear—Mr. Burns would be gentle with her.